 Wearing braces on your teeth will improve your smile and your oral health.
 That may not happen as successfully, however, if you don’t properly care for your braces.
 Taking the appropriate steps toward braces maintenance and protection is a great way to achieve your orthodontic goals in the desired timeframe.
-At Smiles For Life Orthodontics in Park Slope, we are proactive in helping patients properly care for their braces.
-Dr. Baharak provides all the needed instructions to get you closer to the smile you’ve always wanted.
+At Smiles 4 Life Orthodontics in Park Slope, we are proactive in helping patients properly care for their braces.
+Dr. Fooladi provides all the needed instructions to get you closer to the smile you’ve always wanted.

 Dental hygiene is crucial when wearing braces to avoid problems like tooth decay or gum disease, since having orthodontics in your mouth can make getting all areas clean somewhat difficult.
 You may need to change your brushing routine during treatment.
 Strive to brush after every meal with a soft-bristled toothbrush.
 Use small circular motions as you follow along your teeth and gums.
 Make sure that all debris is removed from each tooth before moving to the next one.
 Angle the brush head against the brackets to clean them, also brushing under the wires.
 Brush the fronts and backs of your teeth and all molars, rinsing well when you’re finished.
 Replace your toothbrush when the bristles begin to fray.

 Do not neglect flossing while wearing braces, even though it can be challenging to get the floss under the wires.
 It is easy for food particles to become stuck around your brackets and between your teeth, and brushing can’t eliminate all the debris.
 Try using a floss threader to help make the task easier.
 Gently move the floss back and forth between your teeth, sliding it against the edges of both teeth.
 Floss carefully around the wire and brackets.
 Make sure you get every tooth, even your back molars.